Fechuli/MyBlog-PHP/README.md

 # MyBlog-PHP

-A small project for learning the PHP language.
-A blog that allows you to post and delete posts.
+This project is a synthesis of my learning the PHP language.
+A blog that allows you to make, post and delete posts in a database linked to the web page.
+The following credentials are needed to access the 'administrator section:

+###USER
+federico

+###PASSWORD
+federicopass

+This will give you access to the 'administrator's panel.